Cornerstone College of Virginia

 Cornerstone College of Virginia (CCV) maintains an unqualified commitment to a historic, orthodox position on essential doctrines of the faith as expressed in this document.
 CCV’s approach to Scripture interpretation is from a grammatical, historical, and contextual viewpoint.

-1. The Bible is the divinely inspired, infallible, inerrant, and revealed Word of God (2 Tim.
-3:16).
+1. The Bible is the divinely inspired, infallible, inerrant, and revealed Word of God (2 Timothy 3:16).

-2. God is revealed in the Scriptures as God the Father, God the Son, and God the Holy Spirit, together referred to as the Trinity (Col.1:15-18; Acts 5:1-4).
+2. God is revealed in the Scriptures as God the Father, God the Son, and God the Holy Spirit, commonly referred to as the Trinity (Colossians 1:15-18; Acts 5:1-4).

 3. The Lord Jesus Christ is fully God.
-He was born of a virgin; He lived a sinless life; He performed miracles; He was crucified under Pontius Pilate; He shed His blood to save sinners; He rose bodily and was seen by eyewitnesses; He ascended to the right hand of the Father, and all the earth will see Him when He returns in power and glory (John 8:58; Isaiah 9:6; Isaiah 7:14; Matt 1:18-25; 2 Cor.
-5:21; 1 Cor.
-15:3-7, Acts 1:9-11).
+He was born of a virgin; He lived a sinless life; He performed miracles; He was crucified under Pontius Pilate; He shed His blood to save sinners; He rose bodily and was seen by eyewitnesses; He ascended to the right hand of the Father, and all the earth will see Him when He returns in power and glory (John 8:58; Isaiah 9:6; Isaiah 7:14; Matthew 1:18-25; 2 Corinthians 5:21; 1 Corinthians 15:3-7, Acts 1:9-11).

 4. The Holy Spirit is the third person of the Godhead and equal with the Father and the Son in every divine perfection.
 He convicts of sin regenerate, enlightens, endues for service, comforts, and guides believers (John 14:16-18, John 14:26).

-5. All men in their natural state are sinners, lost, alienated from God, and spiritually dead: “All have sinned and fallen short of the glory of God,” (Roman 3:23) and, therefore, need salvation.
+5. All humanity in its natural state are sinners, lost, alienated from God, and spiritually dead: “All have sinned and fallen short of the glory of God” (Romans 3:23) and, therefore, need salvation.

-6. Salvation is by grace alone, a gift of God, through repentance and faith in the Lord Jesus Christ, who died for our sins according to the Scriptures (I Cor 15:3).
-Those who thus receive Christ by faith have their sins forgiven (Eph 1:7) and their hearts cleansed (Acts 15:9), become born of the Spirit, become children of God (John 1:12, 13,) are made new creatures in Christ (2 Cor 5:17) and are eternally secure (John 10:28).
+7. Salvation is by grace alone, a gift of God, through repentance and faith in the Lord Jesus Christ, who died for our sins according to the Scriptures (1 Corinthians 15:3).
+Those who thus receive Christ by faith have their sins forgiven (Ephesians 1:7) and their hearts cleansed (Acts 15:9), become born of the Spirit, become children of God (John 1:12-13) are made new creatures in Christ (2 Corinthians 5:17).
+They are eternally secure (John 10:28).

-7. There are only two Scriptural Ordinances: Baptism and the Lord’s Supper.
+8. Only two Scriptural Ordinances exist: Baptism and the Lord’s Supper.
 Baptism is a command of our Lord Jesus Christ.
 (Matthew 28:18-20).
-The Lord’s Supper is for remembering Christ’s death, burial, and resurrection with the anticipation of His return (I Cor 11:26).
+The Lord’s Supper is for remembering Christ’s death, burial, and resurrection with the anticipation of His return (1 Corinthians 11:26).

-8. Christ personally instituted the Church, which He commissioned to make disciples of all nations, to baptize believers, and to teach them to do all things He had commanded (Matt 16:17; 28:18-20).
+9. Christ personally instituted the Church, which He commissioned to make disciples of all nations, to baptize believers, and to teach them to do all things He had commanded (Matthew 16:17-18; 28:18-20).

-through faith in Jesus Christ, go to be with Him in conscious blessedness after death and shall be raised bodily to live with Him eternally; the unsaved shall be separated from God at death and shall be raised bodily to be placed in eternal torment.
+10. There are only two classes of humanity in God’s sight: saved and lost.
+The saved, those “Born Again” through faith in Jesus Christ, go to be with Him in conscious blessedness (Luke 23:39-43) after death and shall be raised bodily to live with Him eternally (1 Corinthians 15:35-49); the unsaved shall be separated from God at death and shall be raised bodily to be placed in eternal torment (John 5:28-29).